Castalia’s blog

 Excitingly, in the process of designing and testing the model, our research revealed that Regional Councils can decrease costs for riders and achieve their climate goals.
 This is because zero-emissions buses already cost less on a purely financial TCO per kilometer basis than diesel buses.
 Further, zero-emissions buses have considerable additional health and environmental benefits from the perspective of society as a whole as a result of reduced greenhouse gas emissions and reduced impact of harmful emissions on the health of New Zealanders.
 Battery electric buses (BEBs) also offer significant financial and emissions savings compared to other bus technologies, including hydrogen fuel cell buses (HFCBs).

 Regional Council decision-makers can use the model to easily compare the six most relevant bus technologies for NZ, shown in the diagram below.
 Crucially, the model also allows regional councils to weigh the costs and benefits of retiring existing diesel buses early, replacing existing diesel buses at the end of their useful lives, or replacing diesel buses on their exiting routes now and repurposing those buses to expand public transport options to induce more Kiwis to use public transport.
+Regional Councils face diverse circumstances from hilly, densely populated Wellington to flatter, more spread-out Christchurch.
+As a result, the model is designed to be easily customizable to match the characteristics of the routes that the bus must serve.

 Availabnle technologies to decarbonize bus fleets in New Zealand